marekzyw/missRNA/README.md

 # missRNA - Method for Identification of Small Stable RNAs

+missRNA is a tool for identification of small stable RNAs which are either independent transcripts or are excised from larger precursors.
+The process relay on finding positions of read mapping (both start and end simultanously) which are "local maxima" potentially corresponding to specific RNA.
+Next, reads differing in mapping positions by user-defined range ("small window") are counted and included in RNA expression level calculation.
+The stability of identified small RNAs is verified by calculation of ratio between number of reads corresponding to small RNA expression and number of reads within a larger, user-defined background window.

 ## Installation

 missRNA requires Python 3.5 or higher and following Python3 library: